-Norah Jones, Sasha Dobson and Catherine Popper are the band Puss n Boots, a group whose No Fools, No Fun new release lives up to the talent of the band.
-Challenging themselves, each member is typically on an instrument other than her regular one but, from the impressive quality of the sound, you wouldn't know it.
+Norah Jones, Sasha Dobson and Catherine Popper are the band Puss n Boots, a group whose No Fools, No Fun release lives up to the collective talent of the individuals involved in the project.
+Each member is often playing an instrument other than her regular one but, based on the impressive quality of the sound, you would not know it.

-Jones joins on electric guitar, fiddle, and, of course vocals.
+Jones joins on electric guitar, fiddle, and vocals.
 All three members sing, and the effective harmonies draw in the listener.
 Singer-songwriters Dobson and Popper (best known for her work with Jack White, Grace Potter and Ryan Adams) both deliver comforting, tuneful instrumentation with a pulse.
-Moreover, there is just the right amount of twang in the alt country-folk-rock harmonies from this talented trio.
+Moreover, there is just the right amount of twang in the alt country-folk-rock sound of this talented trio.

-At the same time there is bite to the music as felt, in some of the more bitter melody moments on the cover of Wilco’s “Jesus, Etc." At times, one almost hopes the sound of this collection of covers and originals will take a direction more into Mazzy Star type territory, but the songs are comfortable where they are, right where they belong.
+At the same time, there also is bite, as is especially felt in some of the more bitter melody moments on the cover of Wilco’s “Jesus, Etc." At times, one almost hopes the sound of this collection of covers and originals will take a direction more into Mazzy Star type territory, but the songs are comfortable where they are, right where they belong.

-There is something unassuming about Puss n Boots No Fools, No Fun album, like this is a band that enjoys making music, and just happens to be supremely talented.
+There is something unassuming about Puss n Boots’ No Fools, No Fun album, like this is a band that enjoys making music, and just happens to be supremely talented.
 While the group rarely ventures too far from its own niche, no one could make this dynamic music any better than Puss n Boots.